w3f/polkadot-wiki/docs/learn/learn-xcm-pallet.md

 It defines a set of ten extrinsics that can be utilized to build XCVM programs, either to target the local or external chains.
 Pallet-xcm's functionality is separated into three categories:

-1. Primitive, dispatchable functions to locally execute or send an XCM message.
+1. Primitive, dispatchable functions to locally execute an XCM message.
 2. High-level, dispatchable functions for asset transfers.
 3. Version negotiation-specific dispatchable functions.